iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 ```

 We could also configure the version more precisely using [semantic versioning](https://semver.org) rules to specify a range of acceptable versions.
 When compatible new versions of a `WorkspaceDb` are published, the workspace would automatically consume them without requiring any explicit changes to its [Settings]($backend).

+It may be tempting to "optimize" by calling `getAvailableTrees` once when your application starts up and caching the result to reuse throughout the session, but remember that the list of trees is determined by a setting, and settings can change at any time during the session.
+If you must cache, make sure you listen for the [Settings.onSettingsChanged]($backend) event to be notified when your cache may have become stale.